-Although a homeowners insurance policy is designed to provide financial protection in case of damage from a covered event, there are certain circumstances where a claim may be denied, including:
+Although a homeowners insurance policy is designed to provide financial protection in case of damage from a covered event, there are certain circumstances where a claim may be denied.
+These include:

 - Missed filing deadline – There are time limits on when you are able to file a claim.
 Generally, this time limit could be up to a year from when the incident occurred, but it can vary by insurer and state.
-This is why it is important to file a claim as soon as the damage takes place and it is safe to do so, to avoid missing critical deadlines.
+Experts recommend filing a claim as soon as the damage takes place and it is safe to do so to avoid missing critical deadlines.

-- Not enough documentation – If you failed to submit sufficient documentation, such as photos, videos or witness statements, it could result in a denial of your claim.
-Insurance adjusters rely on as much detail as possible for making a decision, so the more supporting evidence, the more informed a decision the adjuster can be.
+- Not enough documentation – If you fail to submit sufficient documentation, such as photos, videos or witness statements, it could result in a denial of your claim.
+Insurance adjusters rely on the details when making a decision, so the more supporting evidence, the more informed a decision the adjuster can likely make.

-- Negligence – You are responsible to maintain your home, which includes regular maintenance and repairs.
-Failure to maintain your home and perform repairs as needed can cause your appeal to be denied if it is found to have contributed to the cause of loss.
+- Negligence – You are responsible for the upkeep of your home, which includes regular maintenance and repairs.
+Failure to maintain your home or perform repairs as needed can cause your appeal to be denied if found to have contributed to the cause of loss.

 Sometimes, your insurer may not deny your claim outright.
 Instead, a settlement could come in lower than expected.
-If this is the case, the same process of reviewing all related documentation, asking for another review and hiring an independent third-party investigation could be used to dispute a home insurance claim settlement offer.
+If this is the case, the same process of examining all related documentation, asking for another review and hiring an independent adjuster could be used to dispute a home insurance claim settlement offer.
 You could also seek the advice of an attorney before accepting a settlement amount.